soummyaanon/dataagent/README.md

 pnpm start
 ```

-## Sample Schema
+## Database Schema

-This repository includes a sample database schema with three main entities to demonstrate oss-data-analyst's capabilities:
+This application includes a database schema with three main entities:

 ### **Companies**
 Represents organizations in your database.
 Each company has: